rossvegas/Sveltelana/README.md

 npm run dev -- --open
 ```
-In the code folders the most interesting stuff is in the src folders, modifying the files outside that are for if you really know what your doing.
+In the code the most interesting stuff is in the src folder.
+Outside of that is more framework related concerns.

 I recommend VSCode for editing with the 'Svelte for VSCode extension'
 ## Developing